juliogomez/docker_cheatsheet/README.md

 ## 5. Docker Compose

-This is a tool to orchestrate a number of containers inside a service, by mean of a [YAML](https://en.wikipedia.org/wiki/YAML) file.
+Docker Compose is a tool to orchestrate a number of containers inside a service, as defined by a [YAML](https://en.wikipedia.org/wiki/YAML) file.

 ### 5.1 Example 1 - Connectivity

-Let's run two containers and verify connectivity between them using names.
+Let's run two containers and verify connectivity between them using _names_.

 Please go to the following directory: